-Luckily enough, Topista one of the ladies who went to meet her husband was close to the parish priest who was to wed them (her husband and the co-wife).
-She went straight to the priest and narrated what had happened and requested the priest not to wed them until the land and property issues were solved amicably.
-The parish priest then called her husband to resolve the matter in the presence of the two women (Topista and Oyenya Night).
+As fate would have it Topista, one of the ladies who went to meet Patricia’s husband was an ally to the parish priest who was to wed her husband and the co-wife.
+With no hesitation, she went to the priest and narrated the scenario and also requested the priest not to wed the couple until the land and property issues had been solved amicably.
+The parish priest then summoned her husband to resolve the matter in the presence of the two women (Topista and Oyenya Night).

 Training of the social actors on women land rights, and clear understanding of the informal referral path ways have supported the changes in Patricia’s life.
-However, ignorance of women’s land and property rights still between different people.
+However, ignorance of women’s land and property rights still exist among people.

-Greater thanks go to Action For Development (ACFODE) and OXFAM for the knowledge and skills on women land and property rights.
+Great thanks to ACFODE and OXFAM for the knowledge and skills imparted on women, land and property rights.

 Human Rights and Governance Department